RV George Bligh

-Several of the Mersey-class Admiralty trawlers were given names taken from the roll-call of Nelson's ship HMS Victory.
+Like some other the Mersey-class naval trawlers were given names taken from the roll-call of Nelson's ship HMS Victory.
 George Bligh was named after Captain George Miller Bligh (1780–1834), an officer of the Royal Navy, who saw service during the French Revolutionary and Napoleonic Wars, eventually rising to the rank of captain.
 He was present aboard HMS Victory at the Battle of Trafalgar, and was badly wounded during the action.

 Construction and World War I

 The Admiralty trawler George Bligh was constructed by Cochrane & Sons Ltd, Selby (Yorkshire), with Yard Number 802 and Admiralty number 3542.
 She was launched on 24 March 1917 and completed fitting out during July 1917.
-She was sold into Mercantile service during 1920, and was purchased by the Ministry of Agriculture, Fisheries and Food (United Kingdom), London and converted for Fishery Research work.
+She was sold into Mercantile service during 1920, and was purchased by the Ministry of Agriculture, Fisheries and Food (MAFF), London and converted for Fishery Research work.
 Her draught was found to be too deep for inshore work, so her lifeboat was converted to carry out this work.

 A grant of £15,000 was allocated to the Ministry for the purchase of George Bligh, and this was followed by a further grant totalling £10,500 to allow conversion into a research vessel.
-The Fishery Board for Scotland obtained a similar Admiralty trawler but renamed her FRV Explorer and a third of the class became the Danish research vessel Dana II.
-A fourth Mersey-class trawler with the previous name "John W Johnson” was renamed Cape Agulhas was operated by the Newfoundland Fisheries Research Station for several months each year from 1931 to 1935.
+The Fishery Board for Scotland obtained a similar Admiralty trawler which it renamed FRV Explorer.
+The Mersey-class John Quilliam became the Danish research vessel Dana II.
+A fourth Mersey-class trawler, the John W Johnson was renamed Cape Agulhas was operated by the Newfoundland Fisheries Research Station for several months each year from 1931 to 1935.
 All had the same hull form, but each had a different superstructure, depending on the nature of scientific research for which they were intended.

 RV George Bligh was not commissioned into service until April 1921.
 To allow investigations to proceed before then, Commissioners made available a grant for charter of the trawler SS Joseph & Sarah Miles from the Fishermen's Mission, over the period May 1920 to May 1921.